MikeQDev/csharp-follow-along-example/README.md

 `struct` types is a value type (bool, int, etc.), classes as reference type

 Private variables start with lowercase, public variables start with uppercase

+Instead of explicitly closing streams that implement IDisposable, wrap them in a using block like so: `using(StreamReader file = new($"./{Name}.gradebook")){ ... }` ; GC will clean the resource once execution leaves the scope